Cytokine and Growth Factor Activity and Detection Bioassays

 An Introduction to Cytokines and Growth Factors

 Cytokines and growth factors act within a complex network of proteins that bind specific receptors on their target cells and initiate signaling cascades that regulate a wide range of biological functions.
 While growth factors trigger cell proliferation or differentiation, cytokines can inhibit or stimulate cellular growth.
-Cytokines are generally small (5-20kD) and can signal in an autocrine, paracrine, or endocrine manner.
-Cytokines include interleukins, interferons, and chemokines and are especially important in the regulation of the immune system.
+Cytokines are generally small (5–20kDa) and can signal in an autocrine, paracrine or endocrine manner.
+Cytokines include interleukins, interferons and chemokines and are especially important in the regulation of the immune system.

-In order to characterize the mechanism of action of biologic drugs targeting cytokine and growth factor signaling, cell-based bioassays are frequently utilized.
+In order to characterize the mechanism of action of biologic drugs targeting cytokine and growth factor signaling, cell-based bioassays that measure the activity of cytokines or growth factors are frequently utilized.
 Such assays provide the ability to rank order candidate biologic molecules, assess potency and stability, and perform QC lot release testing.